dodslaser/wgs_somatic/README.md

  > \#!/apps/bio/software/anaconda2/envs/wgs_somatic/bin/python

  If you are on medair you should be able to just pull down this repository, and install singularities with the recipes in the singularity-dir (or simply copy from an existing repo).
+Submodules need to be installed after cloning the repo to be able to run. `$ git submodule update --init --recursive`

  Or you can just use an already set-up repository!
 Such as here:
  `/apps/bio/repos/wgs_somatic`